cljdoc/cljdoc/doc/adr/0009-introduce-server-component.md

 - manage flow of documentation builds
   - trigger analysis of jars
   - receive webhooks about completed analysis
-  - build HTML documentation from analysis results and a project's Git repository
+  - populate Grimoire store using analysis results and a project's Git repository
+  - build HTML documentation based on data in Grimoire store
   - deploy HTML documentation to S3/Cloudfront

 ## Consequences